anilpsori/anilpsori/README.md

 Hi!
-I am Anil 🙋🏾‍♂️ I work as a scientific researcher and have training and expertise in medical and population genomics.
+I am Anil 🙋🏾‍♂️ I work as a scientific researcher.
+My training and expertise are in medical and population genomics.
-Still somewhat of a newbie to github but eager to learn and collaborate.
+I am still somewhat of a newbie to github but eager to learn and collaborate.

 I will deposited code of both current and past research project on here.
 Feel free to use whatever is useful for you.
 Feedback is always welcome!